 Travel insurance for Nicaragua

-Nicaragua is a fast-growing tourist destination that combines unspoiled natural and historical attractions with Spanish colonial architecture in the capital of Managua and neighboring areas.
-With a dramatic terrain of volcanoes, lakes and surf beaches, Nicaragua has become a popular getaway to go climbing, surfing and horseback riding.
-However, as its nickname suggests, the Land of Lakes and Volcanoes isn’t without risks, so it’s a good idea to pick up a comprehensive travel insurance policy before you go.
+Nicaragua is a fast-growing tourist destination that combines unspoiled natural and historical attractions with Spanish colonial architecture in the capital of Managua and neighbouring areas.
+With a dramatic terrain of volcanoes, lakes and surf beaches, Nicaragua has become a popular getaway to go climbing, surfing and horse riding.
+However, as its nickname suggests, “the land of lakes and volcanoes” isn’t without risks, so it’s a good idea to pick up a comprehensive travel insurance policy before you go.

 What does travel insurance cover?

 Travel insurance can protect you against common travel risks, including:

 - Overseas medical costs.
 If you get sick or injured, bills can start to pile up quickly, and if you don’t have enough in your bank account to pay up front, you can even be denied care.
 Travel insurance can make sure you get the care you need in an emergency.
 Medical facilities are lacking outside of Nicaragua’s capital of Managua, so it’s a good idea to look for a policy that covers medical evacuation and repatriation.

 - Cancellations and lost deposits.
 If your trip is cancelled or your flight is delayed, your insurer can reimburse you.